thorin/redmine_ldap_sync/README.md

   authentication.
 + _Group base DN_ - The path to where the groups located.
 Eg,
   `ou=people,dc=smokeyjoe,dc=com`.
 + _Group name attribute (group)_ - The ldap attribute from where to fetch the group's name.
 Eg, `sAMAccountName`.
++ _Group membership_ - Specifies how to determine the user's group membership.
+  The possible values are:
+  - **On the group class**: membership determined from the list of users contained on the group.
+  - **On the user class**: membership determined from the list of groups contained on the user.
-+ _Members attribute (group)_ - The ldap attribute from where to fetch the group's members.
++ _Members attribute (group)_ - The ldap attribute from where to fetch the
+  group's members.
+Visible if the group membership is __on the group class__.
   Eg, `member`.
-+ _Memberid attribute (user)_ - The ldap attribute from where to fetch the user's memberid.
++ _Memberid attribute (user)_ - The ldap attribute from where to fetch the
+  user's memberid.
 This attribute will be used to cross with groups' members.
+  Visible if the group membership is __on the group class__.
 Eg, `dn`.
++ _Groups attribute (user)_ - The ldap attribute from where to fetch the user's groups.
+Visible if the group membership is __on the user class__.
+Eg, `memberof`.
++ _Groupid attribute (group)_ - The ldap attribute from where to fetch the
+  group's groupid.
+This attribute will be used to cross with users' groups.
+  Visible if the group membership is __on the user class__.
+Eg, `distinguishedName`.
 + _Groups objectclass_ - The groups object class.
 + _Users objectclass_ - The users object class.
 + _Group name pattern_ - (optional) An RegExp that should match up with the name